 Australia Day Awards

-Every year, the City of Ballarat presents Australia Day Awards recognising positive contributions to the local community.
-This year, there were 15 individual candidates and 4 community groups.
+Every year, the City of Ballarat presents Australia Day Awards to recognise positive contributions to the local community in the following categories:

 - Ballarat Citizen of the Year

 There were 78 individuals nominated for Young Citizen of the Year, many of who have had an association with Guiding.

 Kath Morton – Ballarat’s Citizen of the Year

 Kath Morton was recognised for her work to improve the lives of refugees and asylum seekers in Australia.
 Ms Morton is a foundation member of Ballarat Rural Australians for Refugees, raises funds for the Asylum Seeker Resource Centre and lobbies the Federal Government seeking changes to refugee policy.